 This way, I get a monthly reminder to reconsider Netflix.
 I may need Netflix to do my job, but I'm not sure how many people need it every single month, and so the best way to save money on Netflix is just to know when to walk away.
 And because Netflix is a part of the monthly-only streaming revolution, you're always able to get up and leave if Netflix just doesn't work for you.

 Make a list of the shows you like, and keep track of when they're coming back.
-Stranger Things season 4, for example, isn't due until Memorial Day 2022 weekend at the earliest.
+Stranger Things season 5, for example, isn't not due for a while.
 Our New On Netflix list can also help you get a sense of what's coming soon, as well as knowing when licensed programming (aka the stuff Netflix doesn't own) is about to leave the service.
 Plus, our new movies and shows to watch this weekend guide will keep you up to date on what's just dropped.

 Personally, I go a step further than that, and have a running diary of what I watch and where I watch it, so I have a good idea of where I'm spending my time.